-It is Barnardo's policy that, wherever possible, members of staff will receive time off in lieu for any additional hours worked.
-Where this is not possible eligible staff (see full policy for current eligibility criteria which can be found in the 'Pay Information' section on Inside Barnardo's.), are eligible for payment at overtime rates.
+It is Barnardo's policy that, wherever possible, colleagues will receive time off in lieu for any additional hours worked.
+Where this is not possible eligible colleagues (see full policy for current eligibility criteria which can be found in the 'Pay Information' section on Inside Barnardo's.), are eligible for payment at overtime rates.